SCLBD/BackdoorBench/README.md

 <a href="#top">[Back to top]</a>

-You can run the following script to configurate necessary environment
+You can run the following script to configure the necessary environment.

 ```
 git clone git@github.com:SCLBD/BackdoorBench.git